omarmosid/managed-components-starter-template/README.md

 ### Example Setting `boolean`

-`exampleSetting` will be configured in webcm config in the components section
+`exampleSetting` can be the pixelID or any other essential/optional setting like the option to anonymize IPs, send ecommerce events etc.

 ## 🧱 Fields Description